Bookmark with: What are these?

 France 5.
 French TV channel 5.

 Arte.
 French/German TV Arte.
 Movies in original version.
-Broadcast on the same frequence as France 5 on terrestrial TV.

 Canal +.
 French TV Canal Plus.
 Coded.